luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 Moreover, conditionals in FHE must evaluate both branches simultaneously.
 This is similar to constant-time cryptographic programming, where branching can leak information through timing attacks—for example, if one path takes longer to execute, an observer could infer which condition was true.

 ## Basic Usage
-To handle encrypted conditionals, Fhenix uses a concept called a selector—a function that takes an encrypted condition and two possible values, returning one based on the encrypted result.
+To handle encrypted conditionals, luxfhe uses a concept called a selector—a function that takes an encrypted condition and two possible values, returning one based on the encrypted result.

 In practice, this is done with the select function.
 It behaves like a ternary operator (condition ? a : b) but works entirely on encrypted data.